-The Biodiversity Fund is investing $946m over six years to help land managers store carbon, enhance biodiversity and build greater environmental resilience across the Australian landscape.
+The Biodiversity Fund assists land managers to store carbon, enhance biodiversity and build greater environmental resilience across the Australian landscape.
 It provides support for the establishment of native vegetation or better management of existing native vegetation.

 Biodiversity Fund: Round Two 2013-14